 This is a great little hidden gem of an Italian restaurant sitting north of the Colombo Americano building… There’s nothing super special about the space, they just serve up good, authentic Italian food for a good price.

-Like Astor, Versalles is an institution in Medellin Centro, although it is more of a typical bakery type of place with desserts as well, but they do serve up menu of the day or other full meals.
-This place is popular, and makes a good place to grab a bite to eat along Junnin Street.
+Like Astor, Versalles is an institution in Medellin Centro!
+This place is more of a typical bakery (they’ve got desserts as well), while they do serve up menu of the day or other full meals.
+This place is popular and makes a good place to grab a bite to eat along Junnin Street.